poudelmadhav/takehiromouri.github.io/_posts/2016-10-23-Answers-to-some-questions-by-TECHRISE-Students.md

 I don’t think we can call TECHRISE a successful business just yet, but I believe that it’s really about trying your best to provide as much value as you can to your customers in a way that others can’t.
 And to do so, it most likely takes tremendous amount of hard work, diligence, and persistence.

+We also try different things out and see what works and what doesn't.
+We try to study how we can provide value and how we can provide value to more people as well.

 ### What problem-solving skills do you think will help the most once you enter the real market?
 -Yankee M.